Tea For Toddlers: Safety, Benefits, And Precautions

 1. Prepare tea as directed on the package or as advised by the doctor or expert.
 Usually, steeping a tea bag or some loose tea leaves in boiling water for three to five minutes is sufficient.

 1. Feed no more than two to four tablespoons initially.
-If the toddler doesn’t show any signs of discomfort or sensitivity, increase the amount gradually to recommended amounts.
+If the toddler doesn’t show any signs of discomfort or sensitivity, increase the amount gradually to the recommended amount.

 1. Use fewer leaves if using loose tea.
 Using excess leaves can make the tea too concentrated, making the tea unpleasant to taste and increasing the risk of adverse effects, such as an upset stomach.